tomaspalma/ldts-pacman/docs/README.md

 He's locked in a maze where he must eat power-pellets and pac-dots without being reached by the ghosts.
 Upon eating a power-pellet, he can also eat the ghosts that are after him.
 It is also possible to eat cherries to score more points.
 If the ghost touches us and the pacman hasn't eaten a power pellet, the player loses a life and the game restarts.
 In the beginning, players have 3 lives.
 When this number reaches zero, the game ends.
-When the player eats all pac-dots on screen, he moves on to the next level.
+When the player eats all edibles that are on the screen, he moves on to the next level.

 ### Authors
 - *Diogo Martins* (*up202108883*@fe.up.pt)